 Writing query results

 For more information on IAM roles and permissions in BigQuery, see Predefined roles and permissions.

-Writing query results to a permanent table
+Write query results to a permanent table

 When you write query results to a permanent table, you can create a new table, append the results to an existing table, or overwrite an existing table.

-You can write query results to a permanent table in the following ways:
+Writing query results